septag/darkhammer/README.md

 is there, but it's incomplete and have problems in parts of graphics and build systems.

 ### Installation

+*darkHAMMER* requires some 3rdparty libraries for it's tools and engine, which are not included inside engine's repo.
+Some of them are already available as a package on many linux distros, some are not.
+These are the main external 3rdparty libraries that needs to be fetched from their official repos, other 3rdparty libs are included with the engine.

+- *Assimp*: Asset loading library (package name: *assimp*)
+- *lua*: Scripting library (package name: *lua*)
+- *GLEW*: OpenGL extensions library (package name: *glew*)
+- *GLFWEXT*: GLFW with EXTensions, my fork of GLFW with some added functionality
+- *EFSW*: Cross-platform file-system watcher

 #### Linux
 You must have the following packages installed before trying to build: